 Of all the links in the animal world, this one I sure didn’t expect.

-Charles Darwin is widely known as the man behind evolutionary biology and most notably for his work in the Galapagos Islands.
+Charles Darwin is widely known as the man behind the theory of evolutionary biology, most notably for his work in the Galapagos Islands.

 Steve Irwin is also widely known from his career as a wildlife conservationist, TV host, philanthropist, and being just an all around awesome dude.